Before you go

 Transportation scam

-While taking a public transportation is strongly recommended especially in big cities when you are intended to enjoy the hustle and bustle of the surrounding and acting as a local, avoid taking one with not fixed-rate costs.
-Some (although not all) often use wild meter to accelerate the costs, making it much more expensive.
-Therefore, you are advised to use ride-sharing apps (online transportation apps) to book taxi, car, or two-wheeled vehicle.
+Some (although not all) often use wild meters to accelerate the costs, making it much more expensive.
+Therefore, you should use ride-sharing (online transportation apps) to book taxis, cars, or two-wheeled vehicles.
 This kind of service offers fixation in fare so you will not be cheated.

 Heat Concern

-Indonesia’s major weather is hot and humid, so put on comfortable clothes that can absorb sweat well.
-Apply sunscreen regularly especially when you are outdoor.
+Indonesia’s major weather is hot and humid, so wear comfortable clothes that absorb sweat well.
+Apply sunscreen regularly, especially when you are outdoors.
 Also, drink plenty of water to keep you hydrated.

 Smoking Issue